 8. Never drink soda if you don’t want diabetes.

 A European study found that people who drank a 12-ounce sugar-sweetened soda daily were 18 percent more likely to develop Type 2 diabetes over a 16-year period compared with those who did not consume soda.
 Previous studies in the United States found that daily soda consumption increased the risk of Type 2 diabetes by 25 percent.

 9. Never eat certain apples if you’re worried about pesticides.

 Organic apples are okay, but if you’re concerned about pesticides steer clear of conventional ones.
-For four years running apples have topped EWG’s Dirty Dozen list with U.S. Department of Agriculture scientists detecting an average of five or more pesticides on raw apple samples, including some at high concentrations.
+From 2011 to 2015, apples topped EWG’s Dirty Dozen list with U.S. Department of Agriculture scientists detecting an average of five or more pesticides on raw apple samples, including some at high concentrations.
 One chemical in particular has caused a stir; diphenylamine (DPA) was found on 80 percent of samples tested.
 In 2012, the European Commission banned DPA due to its potentially potent carcinogens.